Private Tour Terms and Conditions

-- Bookings cancelled at least 30 days prior to event date will be given a full refund minus a $40 booking fee.
+- Bookings cancelled at least 30 days prior to tour date will be given a full refund minus a $40 booking fee.

-- Cancellations between 14 and 30 days prior to the event date incur a 50% cancellation fee.
+- Cancellations between 14 and 30 days prior to the tour date incur a 50% cancellation fee.

-- Bookings cancelled within 14 days of the event date incur a 100% cancellation fee.
+- Bookings cancelled within 14 days of the tour date incur a 100% cancellation fee.
 No exceptions.

 - If a guest wishes to reschedule their tour date, this must be agreed to by WCCC management.

 - No transfer of tour date will be offered within 14 days of the booking.